OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 Write-Error: Test Error
 ```

-### \$ErrorView
+## $ErrorView

 Determines the display format of error messages in PowerShell.

+The `$ErrorView` variable takes one of the [`ErrorView`][57] enumeration
+values: **NormalView**, **CategoryView**, or **ConciseView**.

 The valid values are as follows:

 - **ConciseView**: (Default) Provides a concise error message and a refactored
   view for advanced module builders.
-If the error is from command line it's a
+As of PowerShell 7.2, if the error is from
+  the command line or a script module the output is a single line error
-  single line error message.
-Otherwise, you receive a multiline error message
+  message.
+Otherwise, you receive a multiline error message that contains the
-  that contains the error and a pointer to the error showing where it occurs in
+  error and a pointer to the error showing where it occurs in that line.
+If the
-  that line.
-If the terminal supports Virtual Terminal, then ANSI color codes
+  terminal supports Virtual Terminal, then ANSI color codes are used to provide
-  are used to provide color accent.
+  color accent.
 The Accent color can be changed at
   `$Host.PrivateData.ErrorAccentColor`.
 Use `Get-Error` cmdlet for a
   comprehensive detailed view of the fully qualified error, including inner
   exceptions.